 Explanation:

-Synchronizing release schedules does not certain improved productivity, does not increase the frequency of
+Synchronizing release schedules does not ensure improved productivity, does not increase the frequency of

 delivery, does not increase productivity, or reduces dependency, nor does it always help deliver the increment on time.